PROGRAM AT A GLANCE

-In this competitive-entry class, students will be paired with an institution or organization in Edmonton or the surrounding area.
-Students will use the skills they have learned throughout their diploma program to contribute to a professional work environment and learn new skills.
+In this competitive-entry class, students will be paired with a justice-related organization in Edmonton or the surrounding area.
+Students will use the skills they have learned throughout their diploma program to contribute to a professional work environment and expand their knowledge of justice-related careers.

 Courses marked with (O) are available through Open Studies.